Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 You are trying to settle a difficult dispute, get to the treasure before a rival does, win a sparring match, or something similar.
 You do not want to hurt the other side, instead you want to demonstrate, maybe even make them understand.

-During gauntlets of contention to overcome, when a character successfully attacks, they inflict a [Misfortune](injury-&-misfortune#misfortune) with rating equal to their margin of success to their target
+During a gauntlet of contention to overcome, when a character successfully attacks, they inflict a [Misfortune](injury-&-misfortune#misfortune) with rating equal to their margin of success to their target

 {: .important }
 > Cyrene has been entangled in the mess of two warring families and has been swept up in a diplomatic confrontation as the two finally clash.